-Urgently needed services

-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.

-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
+Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network \$10 copay per visit for Medicare-covered urgently needed services. providers when network providers are temporarily unavailable or inaccessible.
+If you are admitted to the hospital within 24 hours, Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network. you do not have to pay your share of the cost for urgent care.
 Urgently needed services are only covered within the U.S.